John Davis explains how successful brands build trust by adapting to local markets

 Ultimately, empowerment and engagement among employees is pivotal to company growth and demand.
 Growth requires demand for your offerings; demand is spurred by market interest borne from reputation; and the quality of that reputation starts with the people inside the organization believing they are trusted, and understanding how their contributions affect stakeholders.

 Command and control micromanagement of work habits and KPIs won’t create an inspired workplace.
 Employee and partner ecosystems thrive best when objectives, values and contribution to society are mutually reinforcing, not approached as zero-sum.
-Leaders must understand how their brand creates meaning for both employees and society, and nurture both workplace environments and partner ecosystems that are in sync with each other and with
+Leaders must understand how their brand creates meaning for both employees and society, and nurture both workplace environments and partner ecosystems that are in sync with each other and with market needs.

 When aligned this way, brands not only build reputation and drive growth: they even have a credible and positive role to play as a force for good in the world, serving as a de facto decision-making filter when stakeholders are choosing among different value propositions.
 Leaders must think boldly about what makes their organization a distinctive force for good and recognize how their offerings are experienced.